psineur/NSObject-AutomagicCoding/README.md

 Here's a list of bad things, that can happen with AMC:

 * __Encoding__ ( calling -dictionaryRepresentation )
-   1. **Unsupported struct**:throws AMCEncodeException on  (See Custom Struct Support above)
+   1. **Unsupported struct**: throws AMCEncodeException (See Custom Struct Support above).
    2. **Wrong keys in -AMCKeysForDictionaryRepresentation**: Throws NSUnkownKeyException.( Wrong key = no such property, ivar or method - see KVC programming guide for details).
 * __Decoding__ ( calling +objectWithDictionaryRepresentation: & -initWithDictionaryRepresentation: )
    1. **Unsupported struct**: Throws AMCDecodeException (See Custom Struct Support above).
    2. **Mismatch between -AMCKeysForDictionaryRepresentation & Dictionary Representation Keys**: No exceptions gets thrown.
 Only intersect of keys in dictionary representation & -AMCKeysForDictionaryRepresentation are used to set values for decoding object's fields.
-So always check for neccessary fields in your -initWithDictionaryRepresentation - create them if they are nil.
+So always check for neccessery fields in your -initWithDictionaryRepresentation and create them if they are nil.
    3. **Object for Scalar key in Dictionary Representation**: KVC will throw NSInvalidArgumentException i.e. if you're trying to set Object with it's own dictionary representation as simple int.
    4. **Scalar for Object key in Dictionary Representation**: No exception gets thrown.
 Object will not be set - so your property will still handle nil.
-   5. **Object with different class name for Object Key in Dictinoary Representation**: No exception gets thrown.
-It's possible to set Foo for Bar property with AMC.
+   5. **Object with different class name for Object Key in Dictionary Representation**: No exception gets thrown.
+I.e. it's possible to set Foo instance for Bar class property with AMC.
 Their own properties can be set with AMC or remain nil.
 Do [self.foo isKindOfClass: [Foo class]] checks in -initWithDictinoaryRepresentation: after calling super if it's necessary.

 AMC_NO_THROW
 ------------------